List of Super Heavy boosters: Block 2 launches (B14–B17)

 On May 11, 2024, SpaceX released an image showing that B14 had been assembled.
 B14 was rolled out of Mega Bay 1 on October 2, ahead of a rollout to Massey's the next day.
 On October 4, B14 conducted its first cryogenic test, followed by a second on October 5.
 It was then moved to Mega Bay 1 on October 7.
-After receiving its thirty-three engines, B14 was moved to OLP-A for static-fire testing on December 5.
+After receiving its thirty-three engines, B14 was moved to OLP-1 for static-fire testing on December 5.
 It conducted a spin prime test on December 7, followed by a static fire on December 9.
-B14 then rolled back to Mega Bay 1 for final pre-flight modifications.
+B14 then rolled back to Mega Bay 1 for final preflight modifications.
 On December 30, it returned to OLP A for launch.
 Musk confirmed on January 2 that B14 would be reflying an engine from B12.
 On January 3, FTS was installed on the booster.
 On January 9, Ship 33 (S33) was stacked onto the booster, surpassing Starship Block 1 as the tallest rocket ever assembled.
 The combined vehicle conducted a Wet Dress Rehearsal on January 10, before being destacked on the 11th.
 Ship 33 was restacked the next day.
 On January 16, B14 launched with S33, conducting a nominal ascent burn, and successfully separated from the upper stage.
 Despite a failure to relight an engine for the boostback burn, B14 returned to the launch site, and was caught after igniting all thirteen engines for the landing burn.
 On January 18, it was rolled to the rocket garden.

 B14-2 returned to the launch site on April 1, 2025, and conducted a static fire there on April 3, becoming the first recovered Super Heavy booster to static fire after launch.
 It returned to the production site on April 8.
 On April 18, B14-2 received its second vented interstage in MB1.
 It was rolled to Pad-1 on May 13, only to be rolled back to the production site on May 17.
 On May 24, B14-2 was rolled to Pad-1 for launch, with S35 being integrated with B14 on May 25.
 B14-2 and S35 launched on May 27, with B14-1 keeping all 33 engines lit until MECO.
 Unlike its first flight, it ignited all 13 gimbaling engines for the boostback burn.
 After descending through the atmosphere, it ignited 12 engines for the landing burn, before detonating over the Gulf of Mexico.